IReaderorg/IReader/README.md

 # IReader

-IReader is a free and open source applicaiton for Android.
+IReader is a free and open source application for Android.

 <br>